 Although prosciutto originates from Italian region of Parma, the Croats accustomed it to their climate and traditions.
 For numerous years, it is among the top consumed delicacies on eastern shores of Adriatic.
 As such, it is also a Croatian dish in a way, and can be perceived as a symbol of the country’s food offer.
 Dalmatian prosciutto, especially coming from areas around Town of Drnis, is regarded with highest praises.
 Other regions of Croatia have their own products of the kind.
 For example, Istrians choose not to smoke the meat during the drying process.

 Have you tried prosciutto?
 Leave your impressions in our comments section below.
+Discover Croatian destinations while using our app Croatia by Car and begin your beautiful adventure in the country.

 Feature Photo: Goran Sebelic / Cropix